We have elected to not carry Wise Food for these reasons:

 1) Careful investigation of the products, selection, prices, claims and marketing revealed serious inaccuracies.
 We've opted not to carry this line.

 2) Advertised shelf life is wildly inaccurate.
 Wise Foods does not pack their food with oxygen absorbers, resulting in dramatically shortened shelf life.
-See #4 for further details and independent laboratory verification.
+See #4 for further details and independent laboratory verification of this fact.
+The short shelf life will have a dramatic affect upon food taste too (see #7).

 3) Advertised claims on how long the food will last are grossly inaccurate.
 Calories are massively insufficient for published lengths of time.
 This is a absolutely huge problem.
 Essential calories for the published times are over 4.5 times too short.
-To achieve proper nutrition, you would be required to buy as many as 4.5 times more units then claimed making this food incredibly expensive.
+To achieve proper nutrition for the claimed times, you would be required to buy as many as 4.5 times more units then claimed making this food incredibly expensive.

 Sample review found online: